 EVENT Out Standing In Your Field

-A simple wander through a summer meadow, insects buzzing, butterflies flitting, grass underfoot is a pleasure every child should indulge in.
-Use this Saturday’s National Meadows Day as a nudge to get you over the fence and into the long grass.
-Events countrywide include glow-worm spotting walks, tai-chi classes, bee festivals, truffle making and butterfly and wildflower safaris.
-Find a celebration near you here.
+A simple wander barefoot through a summer meadow, insects buzzing, butterflies flitting, grass is a pleasure every child should indulge in.
+Why not use this Saturday’s National Meadows Day as a nudge to get you over the fence and into the long grass.
+Love the feeling of the earth under your toes?
+Find our guide to barefooting for beginners here, find a little more about shoe-free living here, and read about the benefits for babies here.
+Need field-spiration?
+Find a wonderful list of the country’s top fifty meadows here or find out how to make your own mini-meadow here.